-I still remember how stupid I felt when I got the “Hauptschul Diagnosis“, not because I was labeled as untalented by my school authorities, not because I was separated from my friends or because I had to go home and tell my mom that I didn’t make it, I felt stupid because up to that point I thought I was a smart kid.
+I still remember how stupid I felt when I got the “Hauptschule Diagnosis“, not because I was labelled as untalented by my school authorities, not because I was separated from my friends or because I had to go home and tell my mom that I did not make it, I felt stupid because up to that point I thought I was a smart kid.

-In Germany graduating from a gymnasium is a precondition to study at any university, so with that diagnosis, my dreams of becoming a psychologist were crushed.
+In Germany, graduating from gymnasium is a precondition to studying at any university, so with that diagnosis, my dreams of becoming a psychologist were crushed.

-When I was seventeen years old I had no high school diploma and was not allowed to attend any normal school in Germany because It’s only allowed to repeat the same class twice.
+When I was seventeen years old, I had no high school diploma, and I was not allowed to attend any normal school in Germany because it is only allowed to repeat the same class twice.

 Just as László conducted an experiment to turn his children into geniuses, my environment succeeded in turning me into a failure of epic proportions.

-Academic Failure = Lack of Deliberate Practice, Dysfunctional Environment + Generalized School System + Subpar Educators +No fun +No Orientation Towards the Future +Bad Habits
+Academic Failure = Lack of Deliberate Practice, Dysfunctional Environment + Generalised School System + Subpar Educators + No fun + No Orientation Towards the Future + Bad Habits

-After years of blaming the living daylights out of me, I began to understand that human beings are systematic creatures and that it wasn’t only me who was in need of repair.
+After years of blaming the living daylights out of myself, I began to understand that human beings are systematic creatures and that it was not only me who needed repair.